-Slack’s great advantage lays in the fact that it is simple to use and that it helps you to keep focused.
+Slack’s great advantage lays in the fact that it is simple to use and that it helps keep you focused.
 How?
-It eliminates communication through distracting apps – like WhatsApp and Facebook.
+It eliminates the need for you to communicate through distracting apps – like WhatsApp and Facebook.

 Small companies love this app.
 You can download it to your desktop or get this app for free on your Android phone or iPhone.
 This is a simple task manager – and the best part is that you can take it anywhere!